 Hope this review of Park Hotel Alexandra helps you decide where to stay in Singapore!

 Want to book your stay at Park Hotel Alexandra?
-Book thru:
+Check availability and prices:

 Park Hotel Alexandra Address: 323 Alexandra Rd, Singapore 159972

-This post was made in partnership with Park Hotel Alexandra.
+This post was made in partnership with Park Hotel Alexandra in Singapore.
 As usual, 100% of reviews and opinions are entirely my own.